 You mix together simmering heavy cream with chocolate to form a melted chocolate mixture.
 Then, let the mixture harden, scoop them into chocolate balls, and roll them in the desired toppings.

 More Chocolate Treats

 There are plenty of sweets and treats on the blog, and here are some of my chocolate favorites.

-- 10 oz. dark or bittersweet chocolate chopped finely or shaved
+- 10 oz. dark chocolate chips chopped finely or shaved

 - toppings unsweetend cocoa powder, chopped pistachios, chopped hazelnuts, or grated coconut